Best Diabetic Dog FoodReading Time: 9 minutes

 - Urinary tract infections

 - Chronic skin infections

-- Untreated diabetes leads to emaciation, chronic lethargy, and weakness, or hypoglycemia.
+- Untreated diabetes leads to emaciation, chronic lethargy, weakness, or hypoglycemia.

 - Prone to urinary tract infections (UTI).

-- Weak immune systems and are at increased susceptibility for all types of infections.
+- Weak immune systems are at increased susceptibility to all types of infections.

 - High blood sugar levels can result in the formation of cataracts.